bdavidxyz/bootrails_blocks/README.md

 Customization is achieved through :

- - One global SCSS file, whose primary goal is to set up Bootstrap's SaSS variables,
+ - One global SCSS file, whose primary goal is to set up Bootstrap's SCSS variables,
  - One tiny SCSS file per "block"

 It includes :